-Women in many of the poorest regions of the world are denied equal rights to access, use, inherit, and control land, though they make up an estimated 43 percent of the agricultural labor force (FAO).
+Women in many of the poorest regions of the world are denied equal rights to access, use, inherit, control, and own land, though they make up an estimated 43 percent of the agricultural labor force (FAO).

 The challenges are two-fold.

-As a result, often women’s only claim to the land they rely on for food, income, and shelter is through their relationship to a male relative – husband, father, or brother.
-This lack of security leaves them susceptible to displacement and exploitation.
-It hampers women’s ability to lift themselves and their families out of extreme poverty and impacts the way they farm in fundamental ways.
+As a result, often women’s only claim to the land they rely on for food, income, and shelter is through their relationship to a male relative – a husband, father, or brother.
+They are susceptible to displacement and exploitation because they lack control over the land they depend on.
+That hampers women’s ability to lift themselves and their families out of extreme poverty and impacts the way they farm in fundamental ways.

-When women have secure rights to land, women’s status improves and they are better able to take care of themselves, their families and their land.
-Research links strengthening women’s land rights and productive assets to women’s increased participation on household decision making and a powerful continued ripple effect:
+When women have secure rights to land, women’s status improves and they are better able to take care of themselves, their families, and their land.
+Research demonstrates links between strengthening women’s rights to land and productive assets and women’s increased participation in household decision making.
+This has powerful continued ripple effects: